GrzegorzBiegaj/SimpleChat/README.md

 ## Architecture

 ### Modified MVC
-Because of usage storyboards introduction of pure MVVM is not so easy, because view is integrated with ViewControllers.
+Due of usage storyboards introduction of pure MVVM is not so easy, because view is integrated with ViewControllers.
 Instead of it View Controller is separated by ViewModel and Controller

 ### Storyboards
 For that simple app storyboards are good solution.
 Storyboards are split to possible small scenes accordingly to the ViewControllers